 A trip that normally should have taken 45 minutes had already taken 3 hours and I was only halfway to work.

 I looked for somewhere I might stop, make some phone calls (this was before everyone had a cell phone - hard to imagine!) and maybe have some coffee and some lunch.

 I finally inched forward to stop at a diner, and sat in my car a while, waiting for a little break in the rain so I could run in.
-From my vantage point, I could see the never-ending line of bumper to bumper traffic up and down the street.
+From where I was sitting, I could see the never-ending line of bumper-to-bumper traffic up and down the street.